Bell: History

-Bells west of China did not reach the same size until the 2nd millennium AD.
-Assyrian bells dated to the 7th century BC were around 4 inches high.
-Roman bells dated to the 1st and 2nd century AD were around 8 inches high.
+Bells west of China did not reach the same size until the 2nd millennium CE.
+Assyrian bells dated to the 7th century BCE were around 4 inches high.
+Roman bells dated to the 1st and 2nd century CE were around 8 inches high.
 The book of Exodus in the Bible notes that small gold bells were worn as ornaments on the hem of the robe of the high priest in Jerusalem.
 Among the ancient Greeks, handbells were used in camps and garrisons and by patrols that went around to visit sentinels.
 Among the Romans, the hour of bathing was announced by a bell.
 They also used them in the home, as an ornament and emblem, and bells were placed around the necks of cattle and sheep so they could be found if they strayed.
-As late as the 10th century AD, European bells were no higher than 2 feet in height.
+As late as the 10th century CE, European bells were no higher than 2 feet in height.

 Styles of ringing

 In the western world, the common form of bell is a church bell or town bell, which is hung within a tower or bell cote.
 Such bells are either fixed in a static position ("hung dead") or mounted on a beam (the "headstock") so they can swing to and fro.
 Bells that are hung dead are normally sounded by hitting the sound bow with a hammer or occasionally by pulling an internal clapper against the bell.

-Where a bell is swung, it can either be swung over a small arc by a rope and lever or by using a rope on a wheel to swing the bell higher.
-As the bell swings higher the sound is projected outwards rather than downwards.
+A bell can be swung in a small arc with a rope and lever or higher with a rope and wheel.
+As it swings higher, the sound projects outward instead of downward.
 Larger bells may be swung using electric motors.
 In some places, such as the Salzburg Cathedral, the clapper is held against the sound bow with an electric clasp as the bell swings up.
 The clasp would release the clapper to provide a cleaner start to ringing.
 To silence the bell, the clasp catches and locks the clapper back in place.

 Bells hung for full circle ringing are swung through just over a complete circle from mouth uppermost.
 A stay (the wooden pole seen sticking up when the bells are down) engages a mechanism to allow the bell to rest just past its balance point.
 The rope is attached to one side of a wheel so that a different amount of rope is wound on and off as it swings to and fro.
-The bells are controlled by ringers (one to a bell) in a chamber below, who rotate the bell to through a full circle and back, and control the speed of oscillation when the bell is mouth upwards at the balance-point when little effort is required.
+The bells are controlled by ringers (one to a bell) in a chamber below, who rotate the bell through a full circle and back, and control the speed of oscillation when the bell is mouth upwards at the balance-point when little effort is required.